dnsxyz/template-trigger-and-action-combination/README.md

   --or error
 ```

-We take a similar approach to actions, first creating two example webhook actions (one to a nominal discord team channel the other to a discord engineering channel):
+We take a similar approach to actions, first creating two example webhook actions, one to a nominal discord team channel the other to a discord engineering channel (replace <discord-team-channel-url> and <discord-engineering-channel-url> with appropriate webhooks):

 ```shell
 mailscript actions:add \